johngao2/EM-hotel-demand/README.md

   - graph residual over time, see if patterns emerge
   - repeat this with different aggregations, e.g. by month, day of week, etc.
 - test new lambdas with large scale non-independent choice assumptions
+- add 1 to available rooms everytime avail goes into negatives (should only affect DD room type, of which 2 were added in 2018)
+  - debug weird negative values

 ## Other notes:
 **Backlog:**